 Set goals for price and your timetable

 Your goals for price (relative to the prevailing market) are closely related to your timetable.
 If you have the time to put the property on the market and then wait patiently as the market learns of your property and potential buyers evaluate it, there is a greater probability of receiving a price for your property that is higher.
 Your chances of selling the property more quickly are increased if you are willing to accept a price that is well-within the price range of comparable properties that are selling or are for sale in your market.

 Talk to your neighbors

-Particularly with land (timberland, farmland, hunting land, etc.), some of your best potential buyers are those who own property that either adjoins yours or is located in the same area.
+Particularly if you are selling rural land (timberland, farmland, hunting land, etc.), some of your best potential buyers are those who own acreage that either adjoins yours or is located in the same area.
 This may seem very basic, but you’d be surprised how many times that neighbors are the last to know that a property is or may be available.

 Consider enlisting the assistance of professionals